getify/You-Dont-Know-JS/scope-closures/apA.md

 }();
 ```

-The reason I like `void` is, it communicates at the beginning of the function that this IIFE won't be returning any value.
+I like `void` because it communicates at the beginning of the function that this IIFE won't be returning any value.

-However you define your IIFEs, give them some love by giving them names.
+However you define your IIFEs, show them some love by giving them names.

 ## Hoisting: Functions and Variables